ComputingStack/Uniview-OpenStack-Portal/docs/Administrators-Guides.md

+# Multiple Regions Support

+Uniview out of box supports most complex deploy, such as multile regions when many public clouds or high available enterprise cloud need.
+User can choose to select region and project easily at the user console.

+# OpenStack backend support TLS
+Uniview provides options for administrator to choose the interface type OpenStack supports among "public", "internal", "admin".
+Uniview has full self-adaptation based on the nature of the endpoint, such as TLS or plain HTTP for the communication.
+Howerver it's expected to have consistence of such choice, for example, when internal is selected, for all endpoints other than keystone, the internal will be used.
+That may require consistent strategy across different componenents of OpenStack.

-### How to Customize Logos and other business related info
+# How to Customize Logos and other business related info

 Univew portal can be easily customized with logos, privacy statements etc terms of use with just a click.

-# Customize master logo on sign in page
+## Customize master logo on sign in page

 - Sign in with user with role "admin"
 - However user circle on the top right, click the "setting admin"